Marko Rupnik: Public allegations

 On 21 February 2024, Gloria Branciani, a former nun who was one of Rupnik's earliest accusers, made her story public for the first time.
 Branciani alleged, among other things, Rupnik subjected her to "spiritual, psychological and sexual abuse," forced her and another nun into three way sex with him and also had her visit pornographic theaters with him during a visit to Rome.
 It was also alleged Catholic hierarchs covered for Rupnik since Branciani first denounced him in 1993.
 The same day, Mirjam Kovac, another former nun who accused Rupnik of sexually abusing her, spoke as well, and also joined Branciani in urging for Pope Francis to have "an independent investigation of the hierarchy's handling of the allegations against Rupnik and to publish its findings."

 The Annuario Pontificio of 2024 still lists Rupnik as a consultant of the Dicastery for Divine Worship and the Discipline of the Sacraments.
 In March of the same year, the Jesuits offered reparations to 20 women who had been abused by the artist.

 Canonical trial

 In March 2025, the Dicastery for the Doctrine of the Faith began selecting judges for a canonical trial of Rupnik.
 According to Cardinal Víctor Fernández, the process was slowed by the need to find judges who were not actively serving in the Roman Curia.
 By October of the same year, five judges, including women and clerics who are not members of the DDF, were empaneled.
+In mid 2026, the Vatican sought to deny rumors that the trial had already ended with Rupnik's acquittal, emphasizing that the secrecy of the process meant sharing ongoing updates was impossible.